pdvnqsr/ronce/README.txt

 CONTENT :
-backup : stores automatic backups of savadata.dat files config : configuration files exchange : store files exported from software fonts : character fonts used in the software img : images used in the software jre : java environment (yep it's java, sorry).
+backup : stores automatic backups of savadata.dat files config : configuration files exchange : store files exported from software (each sub-directory contains a txt file.
+Please ignore it and try not to delete it either) fonts : character fonts used in the software img : images used in the software jre : java environment (yep it's java, sorry).
 But it's embedded so that you don't have to install it